scampcoder/FrightList2.0/README.md

 ## What I Learned
 - How to use Sass with React: install Sass and update filenames.
 React takes care of the rest!
 - How to add images to markdown files
-- How to make calls to APIs
+- How to make calls to APIs and turn that data into components
 - How to send API data to components
 - How to render multiple components with .map